melissamcw/ROICalculator/README.markdown

 All your math should go in the calcOutput() function, which can both compute and display the changes as they happen.

+# Files

+index.html: used to display everything (as expected) /js/roifunctions.js: Where all the action is

+Everything is is either Bootstrap or jQuery.

 [1]: http://www.cxengage.com/customer-experience-roi-calculator